One of our favorite foods: sopaipillas, cannot be missed alone, with avocado, pebre, and jams.

 - 1 teaspoon fine salt

-- Place the flour, baking powder and salt in the food processor and pulse a few times to mix, add the remaining ingredients and pulse until a dough forms, should be smooth and pliable.
+- Place the flour, baking powder, and salt in the food processor and pulse a few times to mix, add the remaining ingredients, and pulse until a dough forms, should be smooth and pliable.

 - Heat oil to 180C or 350F.

-- Remove to a plate lined with a paper towel to absorb excess oil
+- Remove to a plate lined with a paper towel to absorb excess oil.

-- Serve warm
+- Serve hot.

-For the molasses sauce: 1 square of Chancaca or Panela or Piloncillo, 2 cups of water, lemon or orange peel 2 little squares, 1 cinnamon stick, 3 cloves, and 2 tablespoons cornstarch dissolved in 1/4 cup cold water
+For the Chancaca sauce: 1 square of Chancaca or Panela or Piloncillo, 2 cups of water, lemon or orange peel 2 little squares, 1 cinnamon stick, 3 cloves, and 2 tablespoons cornstarch dissolved in 1/4 cup cold water

 Place the water, panela, orange peel, cinnamon and cloves in a medium saucepan.
-Cook over medium heat occasionally stirring until brown sugar is melted.
+Cook over medium heat stirring occasionally until brown sugar is melted.
 Boil gently for 15 minutes.

 If you want it thicker, add the cornstarch dissolved in cold water and stir until thickened.